Authority for the "Miners' Hospital"

 Rock Springs was a particularly significant choice since it was located directly on the new transcontinental railroad, which linked the East and West coasts of the United States.
 Moreover, Rock Springs was a rich source of the clean, hot-burning coal necessary to fuel the powerful steam engines.
 Thus, mining built the foundation of what became Rock Springs and served as an important mining center in the United States well into the 20th century.

 The Hospital Completed

-On December 2, 1893, dedication ceremonies were held with the Masons of Rock Springs Lodge No. 12laying the cornerstone.
+On December 2, 1893, dedication ceremonies were held with the Masons of Rock Springs Lodge No. 12 placing the cornerstone.
 Within a year, the hospital was completed and officially opened as the Wyoming General Hospital.
 In 1901, a one-story nurses' dormitory was built adjacent to the hospital and was remodeled in 1914 adding two additional stories.
-In 1932, a two-story masonry wing was added to the east, and, in 1940, a similar structure was added on the west.
+In 1932, a two-story masonry wing was added to the east.
+In 1940, a similar structure was added on the west.

 Memorial Hospital of Sweetwater County

 On January 1, 1948, by act of the 29th Wyoming Legislature, ownership